marq24/emacberry.com/_docs/3250-elevation.md

 **Before you start with the recording, its recommended being stationary for at least 30sec**.
 Best you can do is, to put your device on something solid/stable, like a table, the ground or the roof of your car.
 Allow the Barometer sensor to calibrate itself.
-Starting the recording while moving up- or downhill will result in none-plausible BaseElevation & BasePressure values.

-Then the calculated pressure based elevation values will be also not correct - BUT there is no reason to jump out of the window in this case - when you correct after the recording the both base values you should also get finally good elevation values.
+When you start the app while moving up- or downhill and then start the recording, this will result in none-plausible BaseElevation & BasePressure values.
+Then the calculated pressure based elevation values will be also not correct.
+BUT there is no reason to jump out of the window in this case - when you correct after the recording the both base values you should also get finally good elevation values.
 This _adjustment_ is not an easy task, but you don't have to be a hacker.

 1. Export the Path as JSON
 2. Open the JSON file in a text editor like Notepad